rohanmr/Bubble-Loader-HTML-CSS/README.md

 # Bubble-Loader-HTML-CSS

-Download the code and Run on Live-Server
+Download the code and Open in Vs Code.

+Run on Live-Server.

 Output Image: